About the Design and Code of meiert.com

 Closely related to the idea of tailoring (and a tangent as in the design rationale above) is the one of simplicity.
 The simplest patterns last.

 The main motivation, with its success not trivial to measure, is good quality of code.
 What does that mean?
 As I’m saying in my little book on quality control, “website quality control entails the means to determine a) whether websites meet our own expectations and b) to what degree our websites meet professional best practices.”
-Quality is difficult to define and depends, from my view, on our goals and proven practices.
+Quality is difficult to define and depends, from my view, on our goals as well as proven practices.
 Those do govern meiert.com, too.

 There used to be a series on this site, Website Optimization Measures.
 That series reflected well the spirit needed for I believe any web project, which is, to maintain it.
 The reason is that even a near-perfect web project, unmaintained, deteriorates and gets outdated; rarely does our work even get to near-perfect (the rule here is: the simpler, the better, and that in turn tends to limit value).
 As this point is not strictly a code principle, let’s move on to one that is: